badluma/TheMillionCounterAI/README.md

 - Close other applications to free up RAM
 - Ensure you have at least 8GB of available RAM
 - Disable hardware usage monitoring to reduce overhead

-**Hardware usage not showing (Windows):**
-- Hardware monitoring uses the `resource` module which is not available on Windows
-- This is expected behavior and won't affect counting functionality

 **AI keeps making errors:**
 - The validation system provides specific feedback to correct errors